aleshaleksey/fansys23/08-spell-list.md

 |Limitation|You must be familiar with the entity kind that you're transforming into|-1(3)
 |Save|Wis|

 **Description**: The target transforms into another entity of its type and subtype.
-It loses its template and instead gain the template of any valid entity that has both (see "[example templates](09-races.md#example-template)"): (6)
+It loses its template and instead gains the template of any valid entity that has both (see "[example templates](09-races.md#example-template)"): (6)
-- The same template level as your own or a template whose level is lower than your own.
+- The same template level as its own own or a template whose level is lower than its own.
-- The same entity type and subtype as your own.
+- The same entity type and subtype as its own.

 **Special**:
 - Shapeshifters can ignore the effects of this spell by using the appropriate action to return to one of their own forms.
 - The target, if it does not succeed the initial save, does not get another chance to save.

-**Upcast**: For every extra MP dice above 2 spent, the spell lasts for an extra hour, or you can target an extra entity.
+**Upcast**: For every extra MP dice above 2 spent, the spell lasts for an extra hour, or can target an extra entity.

 **Global**: The spell lasts for a week, with a week per 4MP used when casting it.
 It cannot be cancelled voluntarily.